Label: METHAMPHETAMINE HYDROCHLORIDE tablet

 have or had repeated movements or sounds (tics) or Tourette’s syndrome, or have a family history of tics or Tourette’s syndrome

 is pregnant or plans to become pregnant.
-Methamphetamine hydrochloride tablets may harm the unborn baby.
+It is not known if methamphetamine hydrochloride tablets will harm the unborn baby.

 o

-Pregnancy Exposure Registry: There is a pregnancy registry for women who are exposed to methamphetamine hydrochloride tablets during pregnancy.
-The purpose of the registry is to collect information about the health of women exposed to methamphetamine hydrochloride tablets and their baby.
-If your child becomes pregnant during treatment with methamphetamine hydrochloride tablets, talk to your child’s healthcare provider about registering with the National Pregnancy Registry for Psychostimulants at 1-866-961-2388 or by visiting online at https://womensmentalhealth.org/clinical-and-researchprograms/ pregnancyregistry/othermedications/
+There is a pregnancy registry for females who are exposed to methamphetamine hydrochloride tablets during pregnancy.
+The purpose of the registry is to collect information about the health of females exposed to methamphetamine hydrochloride tablets and their baby.
+If your child becomes pregnant during treatment with methamphetamine hydrochloride tablets, talk to your child’s healthcare provider about registering with the National Pregnancy Registry for Psychostimulants.
+You can register by calling 1-866-961-2388 or by visiting online at https://womensmentalhealth.org/clinical-and-researchprograms/pregnancyregistry/othermedications/

 is breastfeeding or plans to breastfeed.
-Methamphetamine hydrochloride tablets pass into breast milk.
+Methamphetamine hydrochloride passes into breast milk.
 Your child should not breastfeed during treatment with methamphetamine hydrochloride tablets.
 Talk to your child’s healthcare provider about the best way to feed the baby during treatment with methamphetamine hydrochloride tablets.

 Tell your child’s healthcare provider about all of the medicines that your child takes including prescription and over-the-counter medicines, vitamins, and herbal supplements.